DFC-OpenSource/ox-ctrl/README.md

 HOW TO INSTALL AND USE:

-The Makefile creates 2 binaries (ox-ctrl and ox-ctrl-test). ox-ctrl is a essential-only binary for a production environment. ox-ctrl-test is a complete binary including all tests and administration mode.
+The Makefile creates 3 binaries (ox-ctrl, ox-ctrl-test and ox-ctrl-volt).
+ - ox-ctrl is a essential-only binary for a production environment.
+ - ox-ctrl-test is a complete binary including all tests and administration mode.
+ - ox-ctrl-volt has Volt Storage Media Manager.
+An in-memory backend instead of NAND, for testing purposes.

-Under /bin you can find both binaries + the DFC rootfs with OX included.
+Under /bin you can find the binaries + the DFC rootfs with OX included.

 WE RECOMMEND THE USE OF ROOTFS.
-AFTER UPGRADE THE ROOTFS FIRMWARE, ONLY TYPE 'ox-ctrl' OR 'ox-ctrl-test' TO USE OX.
+AFTER UPGRADE THE ROOTFS FIRMWARE, ONLY TYPE 'ox-ctrl', 'ox-ctrl-test' OR 'ox-ctrl-volt' TO USE OX.

 OX accepts parameters as follow: